Why? Because I have taste. And because Commissioner Gary Bettman loves Crosby and has fixed games for him. Including, as of last June, 2 Stanley Cups.

 Pittsburgh has numbered streets, moving east from Point State Park, where the Allegheny River to the north and the Monongahela River to the south merge to become the Ohio River -- hence the name of the former Pittsburgh sports facility, Three Rivers Stadium.
 North-south streets start their numbers at the Monongahela, and increase going north.

 There is a subway system in the city, and it's free within the downtown triangle.
-But outside that area, a one-zone ride is $2.50, and a two-zone ride is $3.75.
-A 75-cent surcharge is added during rush hour.
-These fares are the same for city buses, although they're not free within the downtown triangle.
+But outside that area, a 1-zone ride is $2.50, and a 2-zone ride is $3.75.
+A 75-cent surcharge is added during rush hour, thus said subway fare is not free at that time.
+These fares are the same for city buses, although they're never free within the downtown triangle.

 The old Pittsburgh Press, once the 2nd-largest newspaper in Pennsylvania behind the Philadelphia Inquirer, went out of business due to a strike in 1992, before the city's remaining daily, the Pittsburgh Post-Gazette, brought it back in online form in 2011.
 That strike gave Richard Mellon Scaife, the current head of the legendary Pittsburgh metals and banking family, a chance to turn a local suburban paper into the Pittsburgh Tribune-Review, spouting his right-wing fanatic views.
 It may be that the P-G brought back the Press to give the city 2 liberals voices against the 1 nutjob voice.

 Going In.
-The CONSOL Energy Center -- the 1st word always in ALL CAPS -- is right downtown.
+The PPG Paints Arena -- the name was changed from the CONSOL Energy Center a few weeks ago -- is right downtown.
 The official address is 1001 Fifth Avenue.
-It was built across Centre Avenue from the Penguins' previous home, the Civic Arena, now demolished, and its address of 66 Mario Lemieux Place stricken from the U.S. Postal Service's records.
+It was built across Centre Avenue from the Penguins' previous home, the Civic Arena, now demolished, and its address of 66 Mario Lemieux Place has been stricken from the U.S. Postal Service's records.

 Food.
 Pittsburgh is a city of many ethnicities, and most of them love to eat food that really isn’t good for you: Irish, Italian, Polish, Greek, and African-Americans with Soul Food and Barbecue.
 (Yes, I did mean to capitalize those last two.
 The styles deserve it.)